Your Company May Be Diverse, But Is It Really Inclusive?

 We teamed with two entrepreneurs from our portfolio, Devin Hampton, CEO of UtilityAPI, and Jason Michaels, CCO at Leap, as well as the Clean Energy Leadership Institute and FutureMap to launch EDICT.
 Empowering Diverse Climate Talent is an internship program that aims to create an inclusive climate sector and a pipeline of diverse climate talent by offering paid, full-time internships to traditionally excluded groups, all of whom continue to be severely underrepresented in the sector.
 Now in its second year, EDICT has 54 member companies hosting 72 paid interns – 6 in Hawai‘i and 66 across the rest of the U.S.

 Unpaid internships perpetuate the exclusion of people from low-income backgrounds who cannot work without compensation.
-EDICT requires employers to pay their interns $25 per hour, more than double Hawai‘i’s minimum wage.
+EDICT requires employers to pay their interns on a sliding scale from $16 to $30 an hour, which is far above Hawai‘i’s current minimum wage of $12.

 4. Develop Authentic Relationships and Widen Your Network.